-The COVID-19 pandemic, which began in late 2019 and has spread worldwide, has affected and may continue to affect our ability to conduct our ongoing clinical trials, disrupt regulatory activities, or have other adverse effects on our business and operations.
-In addition, this pandemic has caused substantial disruption in the financial markets and may adversely impact economies worldwide, which could result in adverse effects on our business and operations.
+The COVID-19 pandemic has affected and may continue to affect our ability to conduct our ongoing clinical trials, disrupt regulatory activities, or have other adverse effects on our business and operations.
+In addition, this pandemic has adversely impacted economies worldwide, which could result in adverse effects on our business and operations.

 Significant outbreaks of contagious diseases, and other adverse public health developments, could have a material impact on our business operations and operating results.
 In December 2019, an outbreak of respiratory illness caused by a strain of novel coronavirus, COVID-19, began in China.
 That outbreak has led to numerous confirmed cases worldwide, including in the United States and other countries where we are conducting clinical trials or activities in support thereof.
 The World Health Organization declared the outbreak a global pandemic on March 11, 2020.
-Recently, new variants of the virus that causes COVID-19 have been identified and are spreading around the world, which may worsen or prolong the outbreak.
+Recently, new variants of the virus that causes COVID-19, such as the delta and omicron variants, have been identified and are spreading in the United States and around the world, which may worsen or prolong the outbreak.
 In addition to those who have been directly affected, millions more have been affected by governmental efforts around the world to slow the spread of the outbreak.
-The outbreak and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce.
-The future progression of the outbreak and its effects on our business and operations are uncertain.
+The outbreak and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, including supply chains.
+The future progression of the pandemic and its effects on our business and operations are uncertain.

-We and our third-party contract manufacturers, contract research organizations and clinical sites may experience disruptions in supply of product candidates and/or procuring items that are essential for our research and development activities, including, for example, raw materials used in the manufacturing of ALRN-6924, medical and laboratory supplies used in our clinical trials or preclinical studies or animals that are used for preclinical testing, in each case, for which there may be shortages because of ongoing efforts to address the COVID-19 pandemic.
+We and our third-party contract manufacturers, contract research organizations and clinical sites have experienced and may to continue to experience disruptions in supply of product candidates and/or procuring items that are essential for our research and development activities, including, for example, raw materials used in the manufacturing of ALRN-6924, medical and laboratory supplies used in our clinical trials or preclinical studies or animals that are used for preclinical testing, in each case, for which there may be shortages because of ongoing efforts to address the COVID-19 pandemic and resulting disruptions to global supply chains.
 While we believe that we currently have sufficient supply of ALRN-6924 to continue our ongoing and planned clinical trials, ALRN-6924 and materials contained therein, come from facilities located in areas impacted by the COVID-19 pandemic.
-There is no guarantee that the ongoing COVID-19 outbreak, or any potential future outbreak, will not impact our future supply chain, which could have a material adverse impact on our clinical trial plans and business operations.
+There is no guarantee that the ongoing COVID-19 pandemic, or any potential future outbreak, will not impact our future supply chain, which could have a material adverse impact on our clinical trial plans and business operations.